WA6YDQ/Tiny-Basic/readme.txt

   PINREAD(n) w/n = pin# [0-9/a-z] digital
   PINREAD(n) w/n = A0-A11  analog

+  *** NOTE ***
+  Expressions are evaluated left to right.
+Multiplication/ division have no higher precidance than addition or subtraction.

   Logical comparisons (logical):
   The following symbols are used in the IF statement